General Diabetes Facts and Information

 There are certain things that everyone who has diabetes, whether type 1 or type 2, needs to do to be healthy.
 They need to have a meal (eating) plan.
 They need to pay attention to how much physical activity they engage in, because physical activity can help the body use insulin better so it can convert glucose into energy for cells.
 Everyone with type 1 diabetes, and some people with type 2 diabetes, also need to take insulin injections.
 Some people with type 2 diabetes take pills called "oral agents" which help their bodies produce more insulin and/or use the insulin it is producing better.
 Some people with type 2 diabetes can manage their disease without medication by appropriate meal planning and adequate physical activity.

 Everyone who has diabetes should be seen at least once every six months by a diabetes specialist (an endocrinologist or a diabetologist).
 He or she should also be seen periodically by other members of a diabetes treatment team, including a diabetes nurse educator, and a dietitian who will help develop a meal plan for the individual.
 Ideally, one should also see an exercise physiologist for help in developing a physical activity plan, and, perhaps, a social worker, psychologist or other mental health professional for help with the stresses and challenges of living with a chronic disease.
-Everyone who has diabetes should have regular eye exams (once a year) by an ophthalmologist to make sure that any eye problems associated with diabetes are caught early and treated before they become serious.
+Everyone who has diabetes should have regular eye exams (once a year) by an eye doctor expert in diabetes eye care to make sure that any eye problems associated with diabetes are caught early and treated before they become serious.